Steps to Becoming an Accountant in Colorado

 Accountant and Auditor Salaries in Rural and Urban Parts of Colorado

-The US Bureau of Labor Statistics provides data for a broad classification of general accountants and auditors, and found salaries to be much higher in the Denver and Boulder areas in 2018 than elsewhere in the state.
+The BLS, which provides data for a broad classification of general accountants and auditors, found salaries to be much higher in the Denver and Boulder areas in 2020 than elsewhere in the state.

 (This broad classification includes accounting professionals in different areas of specialty, with different credentials, and with varying levels of experience.)